-- Remember to breath – Remind yourself to take deep breaths.
+Remind yourself to take deep breaths.
 It’s not only relaxing but it will help get more oxygen in your body.

-- Avoid alcohol – Alcohol contributes to dehydration and can lead to altitude sickness.
+Alcohol contributes to dehydration and can lead to altitude sickness.
 Before pounding those famous Pisco Sours in Cusco give your body a day or two to adjust to the altitude.
 Most importantly, listen to your body and if you’re not feeling 100% you should probably skip the alcohol.

 Be sure to read our International Travel Guide and Travel Safety.
-These outline how to identify any specific health concerns for the area you will be traveling.
-From vaccinations to visas and everything in between.
+These outline how to identify any specific health concerns for the area you will be traveling from vaccinations to visas and everything in between.

 Travel insurance is a must if altitude sickness is a threat.
 Altitude sickness is unpredictable and strikes even those in perfect health.
-The trouble and costs associated with a medical evacuation can all be covered through travel insurance.
-Even the flight home for definitive care.
+The trouble and costs associated with a medical evacuation can all be covered through travel insurance even the flight home for definitive care.

 Not to mention the many other benefits of travel insurance from theft to canceled flights.
 Check a quote below, you’ll be surprised how affordable it really is.

 - Chlorophyll drops – By helping to increase Red Blood Cell Counts, Chlorophyll increases your oxygen carrying capacity.
-This can counteract the effects of the “thin” air associated with high altitude.
+Increased capacity can counteract the effects of the “thin” air associated with high altitude.
 This remedy is most effective if started before your trip.
 They are offered as drops or pills.
 I’ve used this brand and just put a few drops in my glass of water in the morning.

 - Drink Coca Tea – Coca tea is everywhere in Cusco and should be on your bucket list for sure.
 It’s likely the first thing handed to you as you check into your hotel.
-While Coca is made from the same plant that Cocaine is made from, it in no way resembles the illegal drug.
+While Coca is made from the same plant that cocaine is made from, it in no way resembles the illegal drug.
 It’s completely safe to drink but is a stimulant so I try not to drink it in the evenings.

 - Getting to a lower elevation is the best thing you can do.
-If you are on a trek then it’s time to turn around and head for lower ground.
+If you are on a trek, then it’s time to turn around and head for lower ground.

-- If you haven’t been taking it easy then it’s time to start.
+- If you haven’t been taking it easy, then it’s time to start.

 - If you’re in Cusco there are some neighboring towns that are lower elevation and also fantastic places to visit.